 The 40 weeks of pregnancy are divided into 3 trimesters.
 Each trimester has its own physiological and psychological changes that prepare the female body for motherhood.
 To monitor these changes and the development of the fetus, antenatal care involves specialist consultations, laboratory tests, and pregnancy ultrasound examinations at specific weeks.
 At weeks 1 to 12, it is recommended to have a genetic ultrasound scan in the first trimester to screen for Down’s syndrome.
 At weeks 13 to 27, the second trimester genetic ultrasound scan is performed, where the fetus’ body contours, facial and cranial scans and limbs can be seen.
 Fetal ultrasound is then recommended at weeks 30 to 32.

 You can rely on our experienced and highly trained specialists who are patient and willing to help you ensure the healthy development of the baby and the health of the mother throughout the pregnancy.

-Choose Medicover Pregnancy Care, where advanced tests and a trained medical team looks after you and your family’s health from the first moment of your pregnancy to the last.
+Choose Medicover Antenatal Care, where advanced tests and a trained medical team looks after you and your family’s health from the first moment of your pregnancy to the last.

 Price of the Pregnancy Care Packages